Our leather

 Our leather is certified by the Leather Working Group (LWG), an international consortium of tanneries working to standardize the leather industry’s environmental practices.

-Our leather comes from tanneries in Italy, Germany, and Brazil, all of whom have received high marks from the LWG for exemplifying sustainable tanning practices and clean working conditions.
+Our leather comes from tanneries in Italy, Germany, Brazil and the US, all of whom have received high marks from the LWG for exemplifying sustainable tanning practices and clean working conditions.

 In addition to being a part of the LWG, the tannery that produces our soft leather is a recipient of the prestigious Blauer Engel (Blue Angel) certification.
 This verifies that this leather is low-emission, manufactured in a way that minimizes impact on human health and the environment.